mellowagain/gitarena/README.md

 * `BIND_ADDRESS`: [Socket address](https://doc.rust-lang.org/nightly/std/net/trait.ToSocketAddrs.html) to bind to, for example `localhost:8080` or `127.0.0.1:80` (Port is required)

-After start GitArena will automatically create the required table as defined in `schema.sql`.
-Please edit the `settings` table to configure your GitArena instance.
+After start GitArena will automatically create the required table as defined in `schema.sql` and exit.
+Please edit the `settings` table to configure your GitArena instance and start GitArena again.
 In the future this will be do-able in the web ui.

 Afterwards your GitArena instance will be fully set up and you can register your account.
 In order to access the admin panel (`/admin`), please set `admin` on your user account in the `users` table to `true`.

+### Logs

+By default, GitArena will write logs to a file (instead of the console) when built with `--release`.
+In order to view the logs, look for a file in the `logs` directory ending with the current date.

+### Optional environment variables

+* `MAX_POOL_CONNECTIONS`: Max amount of Postgres connection pool should keep open and ready to use.
+* `SERVE_STATIC_FILES`: If this environment variable is set, GitArena will serve `/static` resources.
+This is not experimental.
+It is instead recommended to let your reverse proxy serve them.

 ## Screenshots